Personalized Federated Learning with Gaussian Processes: Gaussian processes background

 \textbf{GP-Tree.} We build on GP-Tree \cite{achituve2021gp_icml}, a recent GP classifier that was shown to scale well with dataset size and the number of classes.
 GP-Tree turns the multi-class classification problem into a sequence of binary decisions along the tree nodes.
 Each node in the tree fits a binary GP classifier based on the \pg augmentation scheme and the data associated with that node.
+The leaf nodes correspond to the classes in the dataset.
 The tree is constructed by first computing a prototype for each class and then recursively performing divisive hierarchical clustering on these prototypes to two clusters at each node.
-While GP-Tree outperformed other leading GPC methods in problems with many classes, we note that it may still struggle when the number of classes is extremely large.
-In such cases, this limitation will be reflected in our model as well.
-Further details on this method are given in Appendix \ref{sec_app:gp_tree}.
+Further details are given in Appendix \ref{sec_app:gp_tree}.